zkzoomer/bq2/docs/guides/proofs/bq-test-proof.md

 # Block Qualified Test Proof

-In order to obtain a credential, the user must first provide a proof that shows they have necessary knowledge to obtain it.
+In order to obtain a test credential, the user must first provide a proof that shows they have necessary knowledge to obtain it.

 ## Generating a Proof